Chakroun-Anas/turbo-console-log/README.md

 ![alt text](https://image.ibb.co/dysw7p/insert_log_message.gif "Inserting meaningful log message after selecting a variable")

-The log message can be wrapped by changing the value of wrapLogMessage to true in settings.json

-If you want the log message to end with a semicolon all you need to do is to set addSemicolonInTheEnd to true in settings.json.
+Properties:

+- wrapLogMessage (boolean): Whether to wrap the log message or not.

+- addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.

+- useDoubleQuote (boolean): Whether to use double quotes or single quotes.

+A wrapped log message :

 ![alt text](https://image.ibb.co/h9yfYU/wrap_log_message.gif "Wrapping The log message")